alm494/sql_proxy/README.md

 ## How to run

+Just run the binary.
 Settings may be passed with environment variables, see Makefile for details and default values:

 ```
 BIND_ADDR=localhost BIND_PORT=8081 MAX_ROWS=10000 LOG_LEVEL=3 sql-proxy
 ```

+or install it as a systemd service with install.sh script.
+Parameters may be changed later in .service file.